 - France is the fifth-largest donor country, spending US$9.5 billion on net official development assistance (ODA) in 2016 (in current prices).
 This represents 0.38% of its gross national income (GNI).

-- Former President Francois Hollande had committed to progressively increase ODA by €4 billion per year by 2020 in the form of loans and by €400 million in the form of grants (compared to 2015 levels).
-In 2017, France’s development budget is set to reach €9.7 billion (US$12.8 billion) or 0.41% of GNI, driven both by increases in budgetary allocations and in the revenues allocated to development from existing innovative financing mechanisms.
-Newly elected President, Emmanuel Macron, committed on several occasions during the election campaign to reaching the 0.7% target by 2030.
+- Former President Francois Hollande had committed to increase ODA by €4 billion per year by 2020 in the form of loans, and by €400 million in the form of grants (compared to 2015).
+In 2017, France’s development budget is set to reach €9.7 billion (US$10.7 billion) or 0.41% of GNI, driven both by increases in budgetary allocations and in the revenues allocated to development from existing innovative financing mechanisms.
+The new President, Emmanuel Marcon, committed to reaching the 0.5% of GNI by 2022.

 - France focuses its ODA loans increasingly on fighting climate change.
 Health is a traditional and ongoing focus of French development cooperation, particularly with regard to its multilateral engagement.
 Within overall foreign policy, internal security and terrorism-related threats are strategic priorities.